 If the dimensions of the slide are 24.0 cm by 36.0 mm, what are the dimensions of the image on the screen?

-How far from the lens is the image?
+How far to the right of the converging lens is the final image formed?

 What is the height of the final image?

 A camera lens used for taking close-up photographs has a focal length of 22.0 mm.
 The farthest the lens can be placed from the camera’s photosensor is 33.0 mm.
 At distances from the lens less than a distance , it is not possible to produce an image that is in focus.

 Two convex lenses of focal lengths 25 cm and 13 cm, respectively, are placed 60 cm apart, with the lens of longer focal length on the right.
 An object of height 2.5 cm is placed equidistantly between the lenses and observed through each lens from the left and from the right.

 What is the distance between the right-hand lens and the object image produced by it?

 What is the distance between the left-hand lens and the object image produced by it?